 AI predictions from public statements made before and after 2000 form similar distributions.
-Such predictions from before 1980 appear to be more optimistic, though predictions from a larger early survey appear to contradict this.
+Such predictions from before 1980 appear to be more optimistic, though predictions from a larger early survey are not.

 Similarity of predictions over time